Angerville History, Family Crest & Coats of Arms

 Early History of the Angerville family

-Another 189 words (14 lines of text) covering the years 1159 and 1273 are included under the topic Early Angerville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Angerville research.
+Another 95 words (7 lines of text) covering the years 1159 and 1273 are included under the topic Early Angerville History in all our PDF Extended History products and printed products wherever possible.

 Angerville Spelling Variations